thelovebug/wiki.moobug.net/docs/docs/amateur_radio/amateur_bands.md

 title: "Amateur Radio Bands - wavelengths and frequencies"
 ---

-!!! information
-    Here is a list of UK frequencies covered by each Amateur band.
-    The use of these frequencies is dependent on your licence class, amongst other factors.
+!!! info "Here is a list of UK frequencies covered by each Amateur band.
+The use of these frequencies is dependent on your licence class, amongst other factors."

 | wavelength | band  | frequency start | frequency end | notes                    | Mid-point SWR |
 | ---------: | :---: | --------------: | ------------: | ------------------------ | ------------: |